 -Indigenous Events: Orange Shirt Day and Reconciliation Walk, National Indigenous Day, Drumming, Drum Making, Cedar harvesting, forest walks, devils club salve, weaving, Every Child Matters Mural, school-wide Indigenous Day Activities.

 Professional Development: Drum-Making, Mental Health Pro D for Staff,

 Indigenous Education workshops: Indigenous Curriculum Implementation Day, "Wayi Wah!" with Jo Chrona, Harvesting Cedar, Cedar Roses, Sm'algyax Language Learning, Drum Making, Seasonal Rounds, Outdoor Education, Adaawx, Kxeen Cultural Trolley Ride, Book Clubs

 Outdoor Education activities with Connor from Spirit North

 - Continue to support students with the resources and materials they need to succeed

 -Continue learning in Trauma Informed Practice

-- Continue partnership with Indigenous Education
+- Continue partnership with the Indigenous Education Department

 -Increase learning and opportunities in Pride Based activities